How to Visit Utah’s Most-Visited Forest

 One of the most visited destinations along the Wasatch Front is the Silver Lake boardwalk at the top of Big Cottonwood Canyon.
 It is a perfect place to escape the heat of the mid-summer, take in the stunning colors of fall and enjoy fresh snow on cross-country ski trails.

 Unfortunately, so are dirty diapers, tangled fishing lines and empty soda cans.
-It is ironic that people looking to escape the city life by heading up to the mountains may find more people and more trash than they would in downtown Salt Lake City.
+It is ironic that people looking to escape the city life by heading up to the mountains may in some cases find more people and more trash than they would on an average urban walk.

 Mother Nature doesn’t need animals to injure people; she is quite capable of doing it in other ways.